 Although AMs backed the legislation on Tuesday, it is MPs in Westminster that will make it law.

 The bill has had its introduction and crucial second reading in the House of Commons, and has been considered at the committee stage.
 It will now come back before MPs in April, before being considered by peers in the House of Lords.
 If it continues to win cross-party support, it stands a good chance of making it the statute book.

-The legislation calls for increasing the maximum prison term for the offence of common assault from six months to 12, if the victim is an emergency worker or assisting an emergency worker.
+The legislation calls for increasing the maximum prison term for the offence of common assault from six months to 12 if the victim is an emergency worker.

 If the offence is more serious than common assault - crimes causing serious physical injury - the fact the victim is an emergency worker will be classed as an aggravating factor when it comes to sentencing offenders.

 It could mean fewer suspended sentences in the future, and stiffer penalties from judges.

 Blood samples could also be taken from those suspected of assault, where there is a risk of spreading an infectious disease by their actions, such as spitting or biting a person

 Police officers, custody officers, fire and rescue service workers or volunteers, search and rescue service workers or volunteers and anyone engaged in providing NHS health services are among those covered.

 "An attack on an emergency worker is, in a sense, an attack on all of us because they're simply trying to save other people's lives," Mr Bryant said.

 "I just think that we need to say loud and clear that if you attack an emergency worker, we will not put up with it."